-Our Signature Course: Among our most exciting course offerings is the "Global East Asia" Signature Course.
-Its popularity clearly demonstrates that Rutgers students increasingly perceive East Asia to be a region of key importance to their futures, and thus a place they want to engage with and understand thoroughly.
+Our SAS Signature Courses: Among our most exciting course offerings are “Heroism” (Fall semester) and "Global East Asia" (Spring semester) Signature Courses.
+Their popularity demonstrates that Rutgers students perceive East Asia to be of key importance to their futures, and thus they want to engage with the region and understand it thoroughly.

 Our Byrne Seminars: Designed for incoming first-year students, our department faculty offer one-credit Byrne Seminars as a way of introducing their research in an informal learning experience.
-In 2018-19, the seminars are "Friendship in Japan: A Cross-Cultural Inquiry" (offered in fall semester) and "Korean Hip-Hop: A New Poetic Intervention" (Prof. Young-mee Cho) offered in the Spring semester.
+In 2019-2020, the seminars are “How to Learn a Chinese Dialect” (Prof. R. V. Simmons) and "Korean Hip-Hop: A New Poetic Intervention" (Prof. Young-mee Cho) offered in the Spring semester.
 Of related interest is the Dance Department’s “Looking East: A Different Way of Learning Dance, Language, Traditional Arts and Cultures through Movement,” offered Fall and Spring semesters.

-Our Study Abroad Programs: We encourage our students whenever possible to experience East Asia directly through our innovative Study Abroad programs in China, Japan, and Korea.
+Our Study Abroad Programs: We encourage our students whenever possible to experience East Asia directly through our innovative Study Abroad programs in China, Hong Kong, Japan, Korea and Taiwan.

-Our Beijing Summer Chinese Language Program: In this faculty-led program, students can spend six weeks engaged in intensive immersion instruction at China's premier institution for language larning in the heart of the Chinese capital.
+Our Beijing Summer Chinese Language Program: In this faculty-led program, students can spend six weeks engaged in intensive immersion instruction at China's premier institution for language learning in the heart of the Chinese capital.

 Our Graduate Program: The department offers two graduate degrees, a Masters for Teachers of Chinese (MAT), preparing teachers to excel in a variety of K-12 programs throughout the State of New Jersey, and a Master of Arts (MA) in East Asian Languages and Cultures, preparing graduates for a wide range of Asia-related jobs or further graduate study.